SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 down without warning.
 They also might crash if you run a process that eats more memory than you've allocated.
 Thus, it's best to save often.

-There are two ways to save your work back to RenkuLab from an Interactive Environment (both available in JupyterLab and RStudio), and behind the scenes both are using ``git`` staging (``add``), ``commit``, and ``push``.
-You can type these commands directly into the available terminal interface of your Interactive Environment, or click some buttons via the git plugins.
+There are two ways to save your work back to RenkuLab from an interactive environment (both available in JupyterLab and RStudio), and behind the scenes both are using ``git`` staging (``add``), ``commit``, and ``push``.
+You can type these commands directly into the available terminal interface of your interactive environment, or click some buttons via the git plugins.

 When you push your changes back to RenkuLab, the GitLab CI/CD is triggered to build